Continental Classroom: Background, production and format

-The idea for the course came from the drive to upgrade science education in the US after the Soviet Union's successful launch of Sputnik in 1957.
+The idea for the course came from the drive to upgrade science education, starting with the US Sputnik crisis of 1957.
 Learning of a plan by the New York State Commissioner of Education, James Allen, to spend $600,000 on a refresher course for science teachers, Edward Stanley, Director of Public Affairs and Education at NBC, decided the network could do the same nationwide for not much more money.
 The American Association of Colleges for Teacher Education was also planning a pilot project on using television in teacher training.
 Major funding for the program came from the Ford Foundation and from various corporations.

 The title came from a phrase Stanley used to explain the idea to James Killian, science advisor to President Eisenhower.
 Physics for the nuclear age was the topic of the first year's course, which was broadcast from 6:30 to 7:00 in the morning Monday through Friday.
 The second course, in chemistry, was preceded by a rebroadcast of the physics course at 6:00 am.
 Courses in mathematics and American government followed.
 The Ford Foundation withdrew its funding for the fourth season, and the network subsequently canceled the program.
 The fifth season was a rebroadcast of the fourth, the last program airing on May 17, 1963.

 Lecturers were paid $40,000 for a year of at least 130 half-hour lectures, and could have one or more paid assistants.
 They were given use of an apartment in Manhattan and their children were placed by NBC in good schools.
 They worked from outlines, rather than memorizing scripts.
 Each lecture was recorded in a four-hour studio session some two weeks ahead of the air date, usually in the afternoon by instructor preference.
 The first two seasons used three cameras; after the loss of the Ford Foundation support, this was reduced to two.
 The total budget was between $1.2 and $1.5 million a year.